-The U2 Conference and the U2 Studies Network was created by Dr. Scott Calhoun
+The U2 Conference and the U2 Studies Network was created by Dr. Scott Calhoun in 2009.

 He welcomes the opportunity to connect with you about U2 and discuss the band’s music, work, and influence, or talk about other mutual interests.